sacundim/tau-sigma/README.md

 It has the following subcommands:

-1. `adev`: Read a phase error series from standard input and emit tau/sigma pairs to standard output as CSV.
+1. `adev`: Read a phase error series from standard input and emit tau/sigma ADEV pairs to standard output as CSV.
+Uses the standard overlapped Allan deviation estimator.
 2. `loglog`: Generate a tau/sigma log-log chart from the output of `adev`.
 3. `chart`: Generate a linear chart from time series data.
 Meant for